 Loden has previously argued his original defense attorney failed to fully investigate his mental condition and background and gave him poor advice that led him to plead guilty and waive jury sentencing.

 In 2013, U.S. District Judge Neal B. Biggers in Oxford, Mississippi, ruled Loden failed to prove his trial attorneys were inadequate.

 Biggers sided with the Mississippi Supreme Court's findings that Loden was given "the basic tools of an adequate defense," including funding to hire an investigator, a full evaluation by the forensic staff at the Mississippi State Hospital and the services of an independent psychologist.

 Prosecutors said Loden was aware of the proceedings that were taking place in the state court and actively participated in a question-and-answer session during his guilty plea.

-Appeals Court Judge Carolyn King wrote in the panel's decision that Loden's arguments are countered by his decision that his trial lawyers not question prosecution witnesses or put any evidence at a sentencing hearing to help him avoid the death penalty.
+The 5th Circuit held that Loden's arguments were countered by his decision that his trial lawyers not question prosecution witnesses or put any evidence at a sentencing hearing to help him avoid the death penalty.

 But American Bar Association attorneys said in briefs that if the 5th Circuit decision is upheld it would tend "to predetermine no-prejudice findings precisely when counsel has been the least diligent.